Zamiell/stardew-valley/Min-Max_Guide.md

 ## Preface

+Before we start with the route, let's first go over some high-level things that you need to know over the course of the run.

 ### Rules

 The guide is designed for the kind of player who is using the following self-imposed restrictions: